fr4nk5ch31n3r/gtransfer/INSTALL.md

 move this file to a convenient location and make sure it is sourced by the users' bash shells.

 ## (3) Uninstallation ##

 For uninstallation just run the link `./uninstall.sh`.
-This will remove the gtransfer distribution and the directory `$HOME/.gtransfer`.
-Hence if you want to retain your dpaths and dparams, make a backup before uninstalling gtransfer.
-If you add the original install path for a system installation, e.g.
-`./uninstall.sh /opt`, the gtransfer distribution will be removed from there instead.
+This will remove the gtransfer distribution but not the directory `$HOME/.gtransfer`.
+If you add the original install path for a system installation, e.g. `./uninstall.sh /opt`, the gtransfer distribution will be removed from there instead.
 Because the modulefile and the bash completion file have to be installed manually, they're not removed by the uninstallation procedure.